ivanesik/ModSwift/README.md

 ## Summary

-Library to easily generate Modbus commands in Swift.
+Library to easy generate Modbus commands in Swift.

 ## Installation